 Uncorrected code violations will result in the city issuing a recorded Notice of Violation and Order to Abate and issue an Administrative Citation.
 The Notice of Violation and Order to Abate clouds the title of the property and will affect your ability to refinance or sell the property.
 The fines (citations) are for $100 for the first infraction, $200 for second infraction within 12 months of the first infraction, and $500 for the third infraction within 12 months of the first infraction.
 If the City is forced to issue a “Citation” and the fine is not paid, the City will place a lien on the property.

 In addition, as a last resort, if the violation is not remedied within the specified time, the property owner could be subject to penalties and fines of up to $1,000 per day for each and every day after the specified date pursuant to Section 8.10.070 of the Rio Dell Municipal Code.
 If fines and penalties are applied, the City will be obligated to put a lien on the property.

 The City intends to work with all affected property owners in a cooperative and voluntary manner, however if these issues are not addressed in a timely manner it is highly likely that fines, liens and direct abatement will occur.

 It is the City Council’s intent to create an attractive, desirable community that enhances public safety, encourages economic development and protects and enhances property values in the City.
 It’s a win/win for every resident of the City.
-With your help we can make Rio Dell a desirable place to live and to do business in.
+With your help we can make Rio Dell an even more desirable place to live and to do business.
 The City Council “Thanks You” for your support!